 • As part of the change, the role of the Secretary General will evolve.
 TIACA needs a Director General accountable for the organization's strategy, delivery model, team, financials.
 Today, this role is more limited and vaguely split between the Chairman of the Board and the Secretary General and it leads to inefficiencies.
-The new TIACA needs
+The new TIACA needs to be more agile and responsive to the market's needs.

-- Vladimir Zubkov will continue supporting the Association, pursuing the work with ICAO and supporting Industry Affairs and Advocacy efforts. - During the transition phase, Celine Hourcade will act as the Transition Director of TIACA to ensure business continuity until the future Director General of TIACA is appointed.
+- Vladimir Zubkov will continue supporting the Association, pursuing the work with ICAO and supporting Industry Affairs and Advocacy efforts. - During the transition phase, Celine Hourcade will act as the Transition Director of TIACA to ensure business continuity until the future Director General TIACA is appointed.